ZNeslisah/MiniRobot/README.md

-# MiniRobot
+# Mini Robot
-This repository includes Mini Robot project for the ME462 course
+This repository contains both the preliminary works and actual materials related to the Mini Robot project for the ME462 course.
+It serves as a comprehensive resource for understanding the project's development from initial concepts to final implementation.
+Please note that this is an open-source project, and we welcome contributions and suggestions from the community.